stormabq/jobs/doc/tutorial.md

 Jobs is a tutorial about Derick Bailey's amazing Marionette framework which sits on top of Backbone.
+The idea is to show how Marionette works through a simple application that displays information located in a JSON file.
+All visualizations that